jhvanderschee/hugobricks/content/en/hiking.md

 ![](/uploads/photos/hike/hike01.jpg)

-## "Joe is not just a great guide, he also a great friend!"
+## "Joe is not just a very good guide, he also a great friend!"
 — another happy camper

 {{< /brick_quote >}}